revlayle/QuickConsole/documentation/RevLayle.QuickConsole/ConsoleBuffer/Box.md

 # ConsoleBuffer.Box method (1 of 2)

 Draws a box in the console buffer.
 Only the frame is drawn, none of the cells inside the box are affected.
-If the width and/or height go outside the boundary of the console buffer, those edges are not drawm.
+If the width and/or height go outside the boundary of the console buffer, those edges are not drawn.

 ```csharp
 public void Box(int x, int y, int width, int height, ConsoleBufferCell cell)